Zeuss5/cetvel/README.md

  --device cuda:0 --batch_size 4 --write_out --log_samples --output_path outs
 ```

-For more details on the usage, refer to the [lm-eval-harness](/lm-evaluation-harness/) repository.
+For more details on the usage, and explore other evaluation settings, refer to the [lm-eval-harness](/lm-evaluation-harness/) repository.

 Checkout the [examples](/examples/) folder for more examples to run the all tasks with different models.